As I’ve mentioned probably ten thousand times, this has been a transformative year health-wise.

 Does all this stuff really help?!

-Here’s the thing…I’m never going to label something as right or wrong because 1) labels are for files, 2) I’m not a certified expert and 3) if you’re reading this, you’re intelligent enough to form your own opinions and respect the opinions of others.
+Here’s the thing…I’m never going to label something as right or wrong because 1) labels are for files, 2) I’m not an expert and 3) if you’re reading this, you’re intelligent enough to form your own opinions and respect the opinions of others.
 Nothing is one-size-fits-all and we all have the right and responsibility to find what makes us feel good.
 I actually find it really cool that different things work for different people!
 I will, however, give you MY honest and healthyish take.

 These posts will be spread out because I want to naturally integrate them into the structure of my blog, similarly to how I approached them in real life.
 But don’t run away if it’s not your thing!
 Preaching is for a choir.
 My random life, thoughts and puppy posts will still be alive and well, because I believe ‘healthy’ is more than eating vegetables and exercising.